suesCL/machine-learning-course-project/machine-learning-ex8/machine-learning-ex8/README.md

 ## Anomaly detection

 ## Recommendation Systems
 Recommendation system utilizes a collaborative filtering to predict movie ratings for movies that users have not rated.
+"Collaborative filtering makes automatic predictions (filtering) about the interests of a user by collecting preferences information from many users (collaborating)."

 ### Movie ratings dataset
+The input data is matrix Y which stores the ratings 1 to 5 with each element a rating from a user on a movie.
+The matrix R is a binary valued indicator matrix where R(i,j) = 1 means user j gives a rating on movie i and R(i,j) = 0 means user j gives no rating on movie i.
+The purpose of collaborative filtering is to predict rating where R(i,j) = 0.

-X and Theta are input parameters where i-th row of X corresponds to a feature vector x^(i) for the i-th movie and the j-th row of theta corresponds to one parameter vector for the j-th user.
+X and Theta are the parameters to be learned.
+The i-th row of X corresponds to a feature vector x^(i) for the i-th movie and the j-th row of theta corresponds to one parameter vector for the j-th user.
+Both x^i and Θ^j are n-dimensional vectors.
 ![image](https://user-images.githubusercontent.com/26426412/33538982-f9010142-d878-11e7-974f-7eb3b7145abc.png)

 ### Collaborative filtering learning algorithm